-Musa Mseleku (born 9 June 1975) is a South African businessman, reality TV personality, polygamist, and media figure.
+Musa Mseleku (born 9 June 1975) is a South African businessman, reality TV personality and polygamist.
 He is best known for starring in and producing Uthando Nes’thembu on Mzansi Magic.
 He openly advocates for polygamy and lives this lifestyle with his wives and children.

 Biography: Musa Mseleku